Skill Building and Habit Formation

 Gaming Addiction Treatment

-While gaming addiction help through behavior coaching is a major focus of camp, so are other forms of digital media including social media overuse, general computer activities, iPhone/Android and handheld device overuse, and related electronic media overuse habits.
-The commonality is that today, when young people isolate they tend to gravitate to screen time activities.
+While gaming addiction helps through behavior coaching is a major focus of the camp, so are other forms of digital media including social media overuse, general computer activities, iPhone/Android and handheld device overuse, and related electronic media overuse habits.
+The commonality is that today when young people isolate they tend to gravitate to screen time activities.
 Unfortunately, simply giving up technology is not a realistic option.

 Social Withdraw and More

 Digital media overuse does not happen in a vacuum.
 Generally, there are other issues present that need to be addressed.
 These issues can include depression, defiance, poor social skills. and poor school performance.
 If left unaddressed, school refusal can be present as well.
 It’s important to address these issues early.
 As with any other medical issue- early intervention is critical.